sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

 - Passing the employee ID (i.e. the key) through a "hashing function" that converts the value of their ID to an integer.
 - Using that integer as the index position of the phone number (i.e. the value) in the array.

 This way, if we want to know an employee's phone number, we can just pass their ID into the hash table and find it instantly.
 Pretty cool.
 There are many ways to implement a hashing function.
-Many programs have a generic hashing function built in.
+Many languages have a generic hashing function built in.
 Choosing the [appropriate hash function](https://www.geeksforgeeks.org/what-are-hash-functions-and-how-to-choose-a-good-hash-function/) for the job is a bit of an art in itself.

 But wait a second.
 Even though employee IDs are unique, what if the hashing function returns the same integer for two separate employee IDs?
 Good question.
 When two keys yield the same integer for a given hashing function, it is referred to as a "collision".
 There are several ways to handle collisions.
 Some solutions include:
 - **Separate chaining:** Append collided values into the array slot via a linked list